duzitong/Azure-DevOps-Search-MCP/README.md

 This MCP server provides two tools:

 1. **Azure DevOps Wiki Search** - Search for content in Azure DevOps wiki pages
-2. **Azure DevOps Code Search** - Search for code in Azure DevOps repositories
+2. **Azure DevOps Code Search** - Search for code in Azure DevOps repositories with support for:
+   - File type filtering
+   - Path-based search
+   - Code element search (classes, functions, variables)
+   - Branch-specific searches
+   - Repository filtering

 ## Setup

 ### Prerequisites

-- Node.js 14 or higher
+- Node.js 16 or higher
 - An Azure DevOps organization with access to the Wiki and Code Search APIs
-- A Personal Access Token (PAT) with appropriate permissions
+- A Personal Access Token (PAT) with the following permissions:
+  - Code (Read)
+  - Wiki (Read)

 ### Installation